ray-project/ray/doc/using-ray-on-a-cluster.md

     python test/array_test.py  # This tests some array libraries.
     ```

 6. Start the cluster with `cluster.start_ray()`.
-If you would like to deploy
-source code to it, you can pass in the local path to the directory that contains
-your Python code.
-For example, `cluster.start_ray("~/example_ray_code")`.
-This
-will copy your source code to each node on the cluster, placing it in a
-directory on the PYTHONPATH.
-The `cluster.start_ray` command will start the Ray scheduler, object stores, and
+The `cluster.start_ray` command
+will start the Ray scheduler, object stores, and workers, and before finishing
-workers, and before finishing it will print instructions for connecting to the
-cluster via ssh.
+it will print instructions for connecting to the cluster via ssh.

 7. To connect to the cluster (either with a Python shell or with a script), ssh
 to the cluster's head node (as described by the output of the